osate/osate-ge/org.osate.ge.doc/docs/user_guide.md

 5. Select *OK*.
 The array dimensions will appear on the element.

 ### Editing Arrays
-To edit an array, double-click on a feature or subcomponent and select the *AADL* tab in the *Properties* view.
-Use the *Dimensions* section options to edit the array.
+To edit an array, double-click on a feature or subcomponent, select the *AADL* tab in the *Properties* view, and use the *Dimensions* section options.

 #### Add Dimension
 1. From the *Modify Dimensions* dialog, select *Add*, then *Modify*.